thoth-station/graph-refresh-job/README.rst

   * `workload operator <https://github.com/thoth-station/workload-operator>`_ makes sure solvers are run based on resources available in the middletier namespace
   * `graph sync scheduler <https://github.com/thoth-station/graph-sync-scheduler>`_ makes sure results of solver runs get synced into Thoth's graph database (raw JSON files are stored on Ceph)

-Packages which are not resolved yet might be combing from:
+Packages which are not resolved yet might be coming from:

 * user requests on advises for software stacks
 * user requests for provenance checks